cjxe/blog/_posts/why-and-how-to-review-code-change/2023-10-14-why-and-how-to-review-code-change.md

 Google introduced some **abbreviations** to speed up the code reviewing.
 The most popular abbreviations that are used by the reviewer are:
 - **LGTM** (looks good to me): Approves the comprehensiveness and correctness of the change.
 - **FYI** (for your information): No action is required, but note to the author.
-- **PTAL** (please take another look): When the reviewer disagrees with the owner, they can offer an alternative and ask the reviewer to take another look at their comment.
+- **PTAL** (please take another look): When the reviewer disagrees with the owner, they should recommend an alternative solution and ask the reviewer to take another look at their comment.

 ## Robot shortcuts